Jackal: Folklore and literature

-Like foxes and coyotes, jackals are often depicted as clever sorcerers in the myths and legends of their regions.
-They are mentioned roughly 14 times in the Bible.
-It is frequently used as a literary device to illustrate desolation, loneliness, and abandonment, with reference to its habit of living in the ruins of former cities and other areas abandoned by humans.
-It is called "wild dog" in several translations of the Bible.
-In the King James Bible, Isaiah 13:21 refers to 'doleful creatures', which some commentators suggest are either jackals or hyenas.

 In the Indian Panchatantra stories, the jackal is mentioned as wily and wise.
 In Bengali tantrik tradition, they represent the goddess Kali.
 It is said she appears as jackals when meat is offered to her.

 The canid which Anubis was modeled upon has frequently been stated to have been the golden jackal, though the African variant of this animal present in Egypt was reclassified in 2015 as a separate species now known as the African wolf, which was found to be more closely related to wolves and coyotes than to the jackal.
 Some authors have opined that Anubis is more probably modeled after a fox or Ethiopian wolf.
 Nevertheless, ancient Greek texts about Anubis consistently refer to the deity as having the head of a dog rather than that of any wild canid, and there is still uncertainty as to what species represents Anubis.

 The Serer religion and creation myth posits jackals were among the first animals created by Roog, the supreme deity of the Serer people.

+Like foxes and coyotes, jackals are often depicted as clever sorcerers in the myths and legends of their regions.
+They are mentioned roughly 14 times in the Bible.
+It is frequently used as a literary device to illustrate desolation, loneliness, and abandonment, with reference to its habit of living in the ruins of former cities and other areas abandoned by humans.
+It is called "wild dog" in several translations of the Bible.
+In the King James Bible, Isaiah 13:21 refers to 'doleful creatures', which some commentators suggest are either jackals or hyenas.
+Additionally, the biblical character Job is known to have suffered tremendous loss and death, and in Job 30:29 he laments his situation by associating himself to be "a brother of jackals."

-In Nonviolent Communication (NVC) the Jackal is used to represent one’s inner judgmental voice.
+In Nonviolent Communication (NVC) the Jackal is used to represent one's inner judgmental voice.
 The Jackal represents inner thoughts and stories about others and ourselves.
 Marshall Rosenberg, the father of NVC, said that he came up with the metaphor of the Jackal when traveling in Europe and one of his workshop participants were complaining about her husband when Marshall asked "are you still dealing with that old jackal?".
 Since then he routinely used the Jackal to present the counterpart to the nonviolent giraffe in NVC.